 Tiradentes is also known for its vibrant cultural scene.
 The city hosts several festivals throughout the year, including the Festival of Brazilian Cinema, the International Photography Festival, and the Festival of Baroque Music.
 These events attract visitors from all over the world and highlight the city’s rich cultural heritage.

-Overall, Tiradentes is a charming city full of history, which offers visitors a unique glimpse into Brazil’s colonial past and its fight against monarchy.
+Overall, Tiradentes is a charming city full of history, which offers visitors a unique glimpse into Brazil’s colonial past and its fight against the monarchy.
 With its beautiful architecture, cultural attractions, and natural beauty, it is a must-visit destination for anyone traveling to the region.

 Vocabulary for Tiradentes History!